Categories: What's on at Priory House, News722 words2.7 min read

 PRIORY HOUSE HISTORY

 Priory House is one of the oldest buildings in Dunstable, along with the Priory Church.
-Alongside the repair and conservation work, new research will record the rare features of the medieval undercroft and look to more fully understand its relationship with Dunstable Priory.
+Alongside the repair and conservation work, new research has been taking place to record the rare features of the medieval undercroft and to examine its relationship with Dunstable Priory.

 Priory House has had a varied history.
 It was built on the site of Dunstable Priory’s guest house for travellers.
 It became a private house in 1545, and one of the first owners was the local Crawley family, who used part of the building to create an early mental health hospital.